Food Services Management School Nutrition Charges

 Students will be allowed to charge meals.
 The charge limit is $10.00.

 Adults (district employees) may charge on a monthly basis.
 All charges must be paid in full on or before the 5th day of the following month.
-Visitors may not charge.
+Any delinquent charges remaining on accounts for adults at the end of the school year may be garnished from the June payroll check.
+Adults that leave before the end of the school year may have wages garnished for the unpaid charge amounts from their last paycheck.

 Charges will not be allowed during the last two weeks of school.